Expression • Fluency • Understanding

 The same of course applies to studies, sight-reading skills, improvisation, to music theory and all the other core elements of musical learning, many of which Aitken touches on in his letter to Music Teacher.

-ABRSM cannot deny that their support tests are pedagogically prescriptive, and in a time of curriculum diversification and enrichment their ongoing syllabus changes will only cause ever more contention.
+ABRSM cannot deny that their support tests are pedagogically prescriptive, and at a time of curriculum diversification and enrichment, their ongoing syllabus changes will only cause ever more contention.
 In my view it is time for them to let teachers teach, and for their brilliant panel of examiners to focus their considerable expertise on assessing the musical performances that result from that.